Tennessee–Tombigbee Waterway: Economic effects

+When completed, the Tenn-Tom waterway provided a route from the Ohio and Tennessee Valleys to the Gulf of Mexico that was 547 mile shorter than the Mississippi route, estimated to reduce transportation costs by 40%.

-When completed, the Tenn-Tom waterway's total cost was $1.992 billion, including non-federal costs.
+However, the Tenn-Tom waterway's total cost was $1.992 billion, including non-federal costs.
 Some political and economic commentators derided the project as "pork-barrel politics at its worst".
+As late as 1982, with construction two-thirds completed, critics argued that the best course of action would be to stop construction, questioning the Corps' economic analyses.
 For the first few years after its completion, such criticism appeared valid.
 The Tennessee–Tombigbee Waterway had opened in the midst of an economic recession in the barge business, which resulted in initially disappointingly low use of the waterway.

 The 1988 drought, however, closed the Mississippi River and shifted traffic to the Tenn-Tom canal.
 This coincided with an economic turnaround on the Tennessee-Tombigbee corridor, wherein trade tonnage and commercial investment increased steadily over several years.

 The two primary commodities shipped via the Tenn-Tom are coal and timber products, together comprising about 70 percent of total commercial shipping on the waterway.
 The Tenn-Tom also provides access to over 34 e6acre of commercial forests and approximately two-thirds of all recoverable coal reserves in the nation.
 Industries that use these natural resources have found the waterway to be their most cost-efficient mode of transportation.
 Other popular trade products carried on the Tenn-Tom include grain, gravel, sand, and iron.

 A 2009 study by Troy University found that the waterway had contributed nearly $43 billion in direct, indirect, and induced economic benefits to the United States, including the direct creation of more than 29,000 jobs, and was replacing an annual average of 284,000 truckloads.